-All proposals submitted by the deadline will be reviewed by Neighborhood Crime Prevention Grant/ Memphis Area Neighborhood Watch staff for technical completeness and adherence to the format required.
+All proposals submitted by the deadline will be reviewed by Neighborhood Crime Prevention Grant Team for technical completeness and adherence to the format required.
 Applications that do not adhere to the required Neighborhood Crime Prevention Grant format will be rejected.
-The City may request information to correct technical deficiencies but cannot ask for information that will improve the quality of the application.
+The City of Memphis may request information to correct technical deficiencies but cannot ask for information that will improve the quality of the application.
 If the information to correct the technical deficiency is not submitted within the time provided, the application will be rejected.
 The applicant will be informed of all Committee decisions via email.
 Should the applicant not have an email address, a certified letter will be sent to the contact person(s) listed in the application.

-Technically complete applications prepared in the correct format will be reviewed by City staff to determine the eligibility of the applicant agency and proposed project.
+Technically complete applications prepared in the correct format will be reviewed by Neighborhood Crime Prevention Grant staff to determine the eligibility of the applicant agency and proposed project.

-Project Eligibility-Staff will review the Neighborhood Crime Prevention Grant Applications to ensure that all proposed activities are eligible for funding.
-This will include ensuring that all proposed Neighborhood Crime Prevention grant-funded activities are eligible and that they do not exceed any limitations.
-If any of the activities or participants are not eligible, the application will be rejected and the applicant group will be notified by email or certified letter.
+Project Eligibility-staff will review the Neighborhood Crime Prevention Grant applications to ensure that all proposed activities are eligible for funding.
+This will include ensuring that all proposed Neighborhood Crime Prevention Grant-funded activities are eligible and that they do not exceed any limitations.
+If any of the activities or participants are not eligible, the application will be rejected and the applicant group will be notified by email or phone call.
 If the activities are found to be eligible, the application will be submitted to the review committee for consideration.